infOpen/ansible-role-base-packages/README.md

 This role requires Ansible 1.5 or higher, and platform requirements are listed in the metadata file.

+## Testing

+This role contains two tests methods :
+- locally using Vagrant
+- automatically with Travis

+Local tests should be passed with Vagrant before push to Github.

 ## Role Variables

 ### Default role variables